Play Live Radio

 What’s assisted that practice has been her elevated mood due to Strokestra.

-The AdventHealth team is still developing the Strokestra program.
-There may be a neurological focus down the road, but for now, the team is focused on how music can elevate a patient’s mood, which in turn can improve recovery rates, said Alana Jackson, the director of arts and wellness at the hospital.
+The AdventHealth team and Dr. Phillips Center are still developing the Strokestra program.
+There may be a neurological focus down the road, but for now, the team is focused on how music can elevate a patient’s mood, which in turn can improve recovery rates, said Alana Jackson, the director of arts and wellness at the Dr. Phillips Center.

 Another aspect of stroke recovery includes reclaiming a sense of self and having to deal with lost abilities.
 Jackson hopes that Strokestra will inspire patients to rediscover themselves or find new value in themselves after enduring whatever a stroke has taken from them.